HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 This section explains how to enable additional file types in HCL DX DAM that are not included in the default supported file formats.
 It also explains how to add, configure, and activate new media types for asset uploads by using the DAM MediaTypeController API.

-1. Authenticate with the DAM API
+1. Authenticate with the DAM API.
     Log in to the Ring API using:
     ```http
     POST https://<domain>/dx/api/core/v1/auth/login
     ```

-2. Identify the media type group
+2. Identify the media type group.

     Retrieve the list of media type groups (such as images, videos, etc.) to find the appropriate group for your file type:
     ```http
     GET https://<domain>/dx/api/dam/v1/mediatypegroups
     ```

-3. Add a new MIME type
+3. Add a new MIME type.
     To enable uploading a new file type (for example, WebP or other formats), send a `POST` request to add it to DAM:
     ```http
  POST https://<domain>/dx/api/dam/v1/mediatypes